 You Can Probably Achieve the Same Goal on Your Own

 First of all, you’ve got to determine whether you’re serious.
 If you know that you’re going to set aside as much money as possible to pay down your debt and get back into the black, then you should look into whether you actually need a DMP.
 You might find that with a little work and discipline, you can get the same effects (lower payments, gradual debt payoff) without having to rely upon a credit counselor.
 Below are a couple of options:

 - You might be able to transfer your balance to a zero-interest card.
 A lot of credit card companies offer an introductory 0% APR (annual percentage rate) for a certain period of time.
-You’ll want to be careful that you know if there are any account transfer fees, and exactly what period of time you’re able to do this for.
+You should know if there are any account transfer fees and exactly what period of time you’re able to do this.
 However, this might be a quick win if you’ve got one or two cards that you could pay off in a year or less.

 - You can also contact your credit card company to negotiate a lower rate.
 This could work especially in cases where you can demonstrate that you have a proven history with that credit card company and that you’ve paid your bills on time.
 Most companies will work with their valued customers to prevent them from moving their accounts.

 - You could use a lower-interest form of debt, such as home equity.
-However, using a home equity line of credit (HELOC) will probably encourage you to make bad decisions.
-If you get used to using a HELOC to bail you out every time you feel a financial pinch, you’ll pay down debt.
-The only way you can avoid this is by establishing a plan and sticking to it.
-Most people have great intentions, but fail to follow through after the first few months.
-This is one of the reasons I do not recommend a HELOC as a substitute for emergency savings.
+However, using a home equity line of credit (HELOC) may encourage you to make bad decisions.
+Most people have great intentions but fail to follow through after the first few months.
+A HELOC shouldn’t be seen as a substitute for emergency savings.

 - Here are more tips for a DIY debt consolidation plan.